-Buddy Wingo is an 8 year old beagle who had been attacked by three large dogs.
+Buddy Wingo is an 8 year old beagle who was picked up by Animal Control on August 1st.
+While in their care he was attacked by three large dogs.
 An eye witness said Buddy didn’t fight back, the others were going to kill him and he was going to let them.
 That’s how sweet-natured this guy is.

 I set up a large crate in the house where I can keep an eye on him.

 All the others have come by to say hello, everyone was amiable.
 That will make things easier.
 This is likely to be a lengthy stay.
 To see what adventures he’s had since arriving, –> CLICK HERE <– for a listing.

 |We are paying for Buddy Wingo’s

 rehab medical supplies, food,

 this donate button, and

 When N.A.C. picked him up, they hung the moniker “Wingo” on him.
 While at Cedarwood, they didn’t know his name and decided to refer to him as “Buddy”.
 When I picked him up, putting the two names together jiggled something in my rusty old memory bank … Buddy Wingo just sounded familiar somehow.
 Today I figured it out: